myreceiptt/nota-markdown/README.md

 >
 > By reading this,
 > by thinking of this,
-> by letting it run in your mind—
+> by letting it run in your mind —
 > you are already in the sequence.
 >
 > You are already the code.